leedium/occ-adyen-payment-solution/README.md

 *Please contact me if you would like a demonstration or access to the source.

 ### Status
-- Visa, MasterCard, Amex, 3D Secure WORKING
+- Visa, MasterCard, 3D Secure WORKING
+- Amex, WORKING
 - iDeal(NL) WORKING

 Current version: 1.00